cdapio/cdap/docs/developer-guide/source/query.rst

 While this is straightforward, it is even easier if your Dataset already implements ``BatchReadable``.
-In that case, you can reuse its implementation of ``getSplits()`` and implement the split record scanner with a helper method [DOCNOTE: what's the import?]
+In that case, you can reuse its implementation of ``getSplits()`` and implement the split record scanner with a helper method [DOCNOTE: what's the import?
+Andreas: Do we need the imports in every code sample?]
 (``Scannables.splitRecordScanner``) already defined by Reactor.
 It takes a split reader and a ``RecordMaker`` that transforms a key and value, as produced by the ``BatchReadable``'s split reader, into a record::